coecms-training/access-om2-course/course.rst

 Forcing Data
 ------------

 * The model does not have a free-running atmospheric model.
-The atmospheric forcing is input from a data source by ``libaccessom2+yatm`` and passed to the ice model
+Atmospheric forcing is input from a data source by ``libaccessom2+yatm`` and passed to the ice model
-* Uses JRA55 reanalysis derivative product JRA55-do v1.4
+* Atmosphere uses JRA55 reanalysis derivative product JRA55-do v1.4

 http://jra.kishou.go.jp/JRA-55/index_en.html
 https://www.sciencedirect.com/science/article/pii/S146350031830235X